DPDK/dpdk/doc/guides/sample_app_ug/server_node_efd.rst

 load balancer, for more information about the EFD Library please refer to the DPDK programmer's guide.

-This sample application is a variant of the :ref:`client-server sample application <multi_process_app>` where a specific target node is specified for every and each flow (not in a round-robin fashion as the original load balancing sample application).
+This sample application is a variant of the :doc:`multi_process` where a specific target node is specified for every and each flow (not in a round-robin fashion as the original load balancing sample application).